-As one of the Big Five, rhinoceros are an integral part to the African safari experience, and spotting them in the wild is considered a highlight for many travelers.
-Of the five species of rhino, two are found in Africa—the white and the black rhino.
-The other three species, including the critically endangered Javan and Sumatran rhino, are found across Asia.
+As one of the Big Five, rhinoceros are an integral part of the African safari experience, and spotting them in the wild is considered a highlight for many travelers.
+Of the five species of rhino, two are found in Africa: the white and the black rhino.
+The other three species, including the Indian rhinoceros (or greater one-horned rhinoceros) and the critically endangered Javan and Sumatran rhinos, are found across Asia.

-While some of these subspecies are considered extinct or functionally extinct, there has been some conservation success for rhinoceros.
+While some rhino subspecies are already considered extinct or functionally extinct, there has been some conservation success for rhinoceros.
 Conservation efforts have helped populations of the southern white rhinos, mostly found in South Africa, grow to around 20,000.
 The greater one-horned rhino is also recovering thanks to conservation efforts in Asia, as population numbers have significantly increased in recent years.